 - Cannot include any non-alphanumeric characters, for example: "!', '_,' '%' '$,' '&,' '*,' etc.

-- Must be a reasonable derivation of the client's name
+- The username will be determined by ITS and must be a reasonable derivation of the client's name

 Getting Your Legal Name Change Updated